Iqoqo/platform-demos/compare-ML-methods/README.md

 You can see the original script in the following article: https://pythondata.com/

-## You can run this script eiher using iqoqomp or localy:
+## You can run this script either using discomp or localy:

 1. For a local run,comment in the following line: